What is the European Green Deal?

 2. Implement efficient energy management policies in your organisation, such as ISO 50001.
 This type of certification will help your organisation or your customers to identify the most energy-consuming activities, standardise energy management processes, improve best practices, and you will have guidelines to follow to apply new energy-efficient technologies.

 3. Obtain sustainable design certifications for your buildings: BREEAM, LEED, WELL and Passivhaus.
 These certifications are ideal to follow a strategy that helps to improve energy management, reduce waste and therefore improve the sustainability of buildings.

-- Detect energy saving opportunities in your buildings without leaving the office.
-This AI-powered tool automates your audits by segmenting your building portfolio into savings opportunities, disaggregating consumption with NILM monitoring models.
+- Detect energy-saving opportunities in your buildings without leaving the office.
+This AI-powered tool automates your audits by segmenting your building portfolio into savings opportunities and disaggregating consumption with NILM monitoring models.

 - Analyse at the same level as the most advanced professionals thanks to real-time monitoring, savings control and verification, the creation of customised reports, and many other functionalities that you will find in its AppMarket.

 - Optimise energy management processes with the automation of energy data analysis 24/7, and the detection and tracking of anomalies caused by energy consumption.